 - Loan or lease gap.
 Get help paying the remainder of your loan or lease if your motorcycle gets totaled in an accident.
 This coverage kicks in after you have settled the accident claim for your totaled bike.
 If the claim pays less than the full amount of your loan or lease, gap insurance will pay off the remainder.

 - Replacement cost.
 Some companies cover the total MSRP value of your bike without accounting for depreciation.
 This coverage usually applies to bikes less than two years old.
 So, if you bought a new bike for $20,000 and it’s totaled, you’ll get $20,000 to buy a brand new bike.

 - Customized or optional equipment.
 If you’ve added customizations like extra chrome, you can get protection against accident damage.

 - Maintenance service plan.
 Prevent breakdowns on your bike by getting regular maintenance or mechanical service plan.
 These work well if the warranty is expired, or if you purchase a used bike.

-How can I get cheap insurance for a loaned or leased motorcycle?
+How to get cheap insurance for a financed motorcycle

-Factors that determine your rates are the same as an owned motorcycle.
-However, your premium may be higher than average if you’re required to purchase multiple coverage add-ons.
+Factors that determine your rates are the same as an owned motorcycle, although your premium may be higher if you normally wouldn’t buy the coverage that your lender or leasing company requires.

 - Lower limits.
 Opt for the lowest policy limits you’re comfortable with or that your contract allows.